What are the benefits of a good candidate experience?

 An efficient, quick, and simple application process is not just beneficial for applicants, but it makes good business sense, too.

 A good CX includes quick turnaround times and an accessible, uncomplicated application process.
 The good news is that a key side effect of making your recruitment process enjoyable for applicants is that it also saves your company time and money.
 Aiming for a quick turnaround time means that less of your team’s time is devoted to filling a position, cutting your cost-to-hire figures.
 It also means that unfilled vacancies within your company have less time to cause any major problems or impact your productivity

 Making the recruitment process quick and simple also means that fewer applicants will be deterred from following through with their application (remember that 40%!), meaning that while you may have more applications to process, you’re also more likely to find suitable candidates sooner – removing the need to extend application deadlines or keep your position vacant for longer than necessary.

 Improved employer brand

-Offering a good CX will improve your employer brand as candidates who have had a good experience of your recruitment process, whether they are successful in their applications or not, will maintain a positive impression of the company.
+Offering a good CX will improve your employer brand as candidates who have had a good experience with your recruitment process, whether they are successful in their applications or not, will keep a positive impression of the company.
 In fact, candidates that are unsuccessful in their application form the vocal majority and are most likely to share their experience via their own personal or professional networks.

 Being recommended as a good place to apply attracts more, better quality candidates for future vacant positions, improving your hiring prospects and strengthening your team.